pub struct Timer { /* private fields */ }Expand description

 pub fn try_sleep(&self, duration: Duration) -> Result<Sleep<'_>, TimerError>

-that will complete in duration
+Returns a Future that will complete in duration.

 §Returns

-if the requested sleep duration exceeds this timer’s maximum sleep duration.
+Ok(Sleep)if a newSleepfuture was created successfully.Err(TimerError::DurationTooLong)if the requested sleep duration exceeds this timer’s maximum sleep duration.

-future will be driven by this timer, and will
+The returned Sleep future will be driven by this timer, and will

-complete once this timer has advanced by at least duration
+complete once this timer has advanced by at least duration.

 §Panics